 - Many early pioneers of the style hailed from the Cascadian Region.

 At Oakshire Brewing, we’re not looking to revolutionize the craft brewing world.
-We just have a beer that we’d like to refer to in a different way, a way that makes sense to us and to many Northwest Craft Brewers.
+We just have a beer that we’d like to refer to in a different way, a way that makes sense to us and to many Northwest craft brewers.
 Will the rest of the country follow our lead?
-Probably not, but if you come to Eugene Oregon in the spring, you are bound to try a Cascadian Dark Ale and we can debate the style name until The Publican sweeps us out the door.
+Probably not, but if you come to Eugene, Ore., in the spring, you are bound to try a Cascadian dark ale, and we can debate the style name until The Publican sweeps us out the door.
 But remember, the beer itself is always much more important than what we call it.
 A rose by any other name would be as sweet…

 Matt Van Wyk is the brewmaster at Oakshire Brewing in Eugene, Oregon.
 Oakshire is a small and growing production brewery selling beer, in both draft and bottles, throughout the state of Oregon.
 Founded in 1996 by brothers Jeff and Chris Althouse, Oakshire plans to produce 3,600 barrels of beer in 2010 on their 15 barrel brewhouse.
 Matt previously brewed in Illinois, most recently at Flossmoor Station Restaurant and Brewery, where he earned the Small Brewpub Brewer of the Year at the 2006 Great American Beer Festival.
 O’Dark:30, a Cascadian Dark Ale is the brewery’s spring Seasonal.